11 Clever Uses For Corks You’ll Wish You Knew Sooner

 Carve the end of a cork into any shape or design you want.
 Use it with ink from a stamp pad to decorate note cards.
 Or let the kids dip carved corks in paint to create artwork.

-Want a creative, stylish beaded curtain for a child’s or teen’s room?
+Want a boho-chic beaded curtain for a child’s or teen’s room?
 Drill a hole through corks and string them onto a cord along with beads and other decorations.
-Make as many strings as you need and tie them onto a curtain road.
+Make as many strings as you need and tie them onto a curtain rod.

 If you’re always straightening picture frames on the wall, cut some flat, pieces of cork, all the same thickness, and glue them to the back of the frame.
 The cork will grip the wall and stop it from sliding.
 It will also prevent the frame from marring the wall.